mghazel2020/Object-Detection-via-Template-Matching--OpenCV-Python/README.md

 }
  	type of the template matching operation More...
 ```

+### 3.1.1 Exploring the Different Smiliarity Metrics

+* TBD:

+  * Explore the differnt similarity metrics used for template matching
-The normaizled cross-correlation heat-map between the template and reference images illustrated in the fogure below.
+  * The normalized cross-correlation heat-map between the template and reference images illustrated in the fogure below.
 Note that higher cross-correlation sub-regions (windows) are associated with the correct location of the template image (window) in the reference image.

 <div class="row">
   <div class="column">
     <img src="figures/stanford_template_matching_cc.jpg" width="800">